matheusrmribeiro/website/README.md

 My personal website hosted on Github Pages.

+> Ongoing project, further improvements will be made.

 ## About

 This project is structured with **Clean Architecture** and **MVVM** using _ChangeNotifier_ for State Management.